 Musée Carnavalet

 Two former mansions come together to form the Carnavalet Museum.
 As one of the official museums of the city of Paris, you can learn about the extensive history of the city at this museum, dating back to 2500 years ago.
 From early Roman settlements to the French Revolution, you will walk away an expert on Parisian history after a visit!
 Period artworks from the 17th and 18th centuries are on display, as well as charming interiors and timeless furniture.
-Bonus: permanent exhibitions are free!
+Bonus: Permanent exhibitions are free!
 16 Rue des Francs Bourgeois

 French National Archives